As part of the online demo at try.powermapper.com we collect summary statistics about pages scanned by our service.

 This diagram shows how web standards have developed since 1994.
 Originally HTML and related standards were discussed and agreed by a small group of interested parties on a mailing list.
 Later the W3 was formed, and it put in place increasingly rigorous processes, with increasing amounts of public consultation.
 While solid process and consultation is a good thing, one striking point is how long it now takes to get W3 standards from Draft to Recommendation status.

 Here's a month-by-month review of the important events of 2010 for our company and customers: Jan - PowerMapper 5.0 Released PowerMapper 5.0 was released to support and maintenance customers.
 New features included: new map styles; analytics data import; data visualization; map notes.
 Feb - Management Buyout PowerMapper Software completed the acquisition of Electrum’s PowerMapper and SortSite product business as part of a management buyout (MBO).
 Mar - Draft of new Section 508 accessibility standards The US Federal Access Board released a draft refresh of the Section 508 Standards and Section 255 Guidelines Apr - Customer base expands to 30% of Fortune 100 Sales figures revealed that PowerMapper and SortSite were used by more than 30% of the Fortune 100.

-Today is World Usability Day, so I'm going to talk about some famous usability disasters.
-As web developers we're lucky - our usability shortcomings almost never kill anyone.
-Some famous examples of fatal usability problems include: The Airbus 320 crash in Jan 1992 partly caused by a mode switch in the wrong position.
+Today is World Usability Day, so I’m going to talk about some famous usability disasters.
+As web developers we’re lucky - our usability shortcomings almost never kill anyone.
+Some famous examples of fatal usability problems include: The Airbus 320 crash in Jan 1992 was partly caused by a mode switch in the wrong position.
 The mode switch changed the meaning of descent rate numbers entered into the autopilot and was toggled by a small switch in a large bank of other switches.